How ex-husband and friend stabbed and raped, leading to double amputation

 ALSO READ: ‘How my boss forced me to clean corpse’

-Irene Amukuma Aisha testified her former husband Stephen Mzee Thomas alias Kerenje who is on trial for rape and attempted murder, was married to her for brief period.
+Irene Amukuma Aisha testified she had a fling with Stephen Mzee Thomas alias Kerenje who is on trial for rape and attempted murder.

 Mzee Thomas is co-accused with Steven Otieno Okalu.
 She told the court Okalu was childhood friend for over ten years.